-The Energy Information Administration, an independent agency in the U.S. Department of Energy, assumes the total overnight capital cost for a new nuclear plant is $5,429 per kilowatt in 2011 dollars.[xi]
-The EIA has projected the cost of generating electricity from a new nuclear plant in 2018 to be 10.84 cents per kilowatt hour, 65 percent higher than a natural gas combined cycle plant.
+The Energy Information Administration, an independent agency in the U.S. Department of Energy, assumes the total overnight capital cost for a new nuclear plant is $5,366 per kilowatt in 2013 dollars.[vii]
+The EIA has projected the cost of generating electricity from a new nuclear plant in 2020 to be 9.52 cents per kilowatt hour, about 30 percent higher than a natural gas combined cycle plant. [viii]

 One ongoing concern in the nuclear power field is the safe disposal and isolation of spent fuel from reactors and waste from reprocessing plants.
 Consumers have paid billions of dollars in levies on their electric bills over the years to fund a government program to dispose of the waste.
 The Department of Energy has had the responsibility for development of the waste disposal system for spent nuclear fuel and high-level radioactive nuclear waste since 1982, and plans had called for deposit of the material in Yucca Mountain, Nevada, but funding for this program has essentially been cancelled by the Obama Administration.
-Further, the nuclear accident at the Fukushima Daiichi plant in Japan resulting from an earthquake and tsunami in March 2011 has caused nations around the globe to review safety regulations for both existing and new nuclear plants. [xiii] Almost a year later, in February 2012, the Nuclear Regulatory Commission (NRC) approved a license allowing for the construction and conditional operation of two new nuclear reactors at the Vogtle nuclear power plant in Georgia, marking the first time the commission green-lighted construction for a new reactor since 1978.[xiv]
+Further, the nuclear accident at the Fukushima Daiichi plant in Japan resulting from an earthquake and tsunami in March 2011 has caused nations around the globe to review safety regulations for both existing and new nuclear plants. [ix] Almost a year later, in February 2012, the Nuclear Regulatory Commission (NRC) approved a license allowing for the construction and conditional operation of two new nuclear reactors at the Vogtle nuclear power plant in Georgia, marking the first time the commission green-lighted construction for a new reactor since 1978.[x]
 Then in March 2012, the NRC approved a second license allowing construction and conditional operation of two new reactors at Scana Corp.’s Virgil C. Summer nuclear power plant in South Carolina. [xi] These 4 nuclear reactors are expected to come on line in 2019 and 2020. [xii]

-[v] Energy Information Administration, Assumptions to the Annual Energy Outlook 2013, Electricity Market Module, http://www.eia.gov/forecasts/aeo/assumptions/pdf/electricity.pdf
+[vi] Energy Information Administration, Assumptions to the Annual Energy Outlook 2015, Electricity Market Module, http://www.eia.gov/forecasts/aeo/assumptions/pdf/electricity.pdf

-[vi] Energy Information Administration, Assumptions to the Annual Energy Outlook 2013, Table 8.2, http://www.eia.gov/forecasts/aeo/assumptions/pdf/electricity.pdf
+[vii] Energy Information Administration, Assumptions to the Annual Energy Outlook 2015, Table 8.2, http://www.eia.gov/forecasts/aeo/assumptions/pdf/electricity.pdf